Ten Ways to Introduce Competition to Young Tennis Players

 9. Practice session should be fun, positive, and rewarding

-Therefore, at our club we have adopted our own mantra which is “it’s a race to the rally”.
-When I work with young players I am in a race to get them to be able to rally because when they can hit it back and forth, they view themselves as players, even it is looks a little ugly at first.
-Therefore, I make sure I arm the parents, HS mentors, and pro staff on all the ways that they can help young players build their rally skills.
-Keep this in mind and try to implement some rally-builder games (competition) within each class.
+Therefore, at our club, we have adopted our own mantra: “It’s a race to the rally.”
+When I work with young players, I am in a race to get them to rally because when they can hit it back and forth, they see themselves as players, even if it looks a little ugly at first.

 Consider using this fact in planning your next competition for 10 & Under players.
-I have a friend whose club caters to this exact need ever well.
+I have a friend whose club caters to this exact need every well.
 Below is an example of what his postcard says…

 Lastly, let me encourage you to check out what other sports are doing in your own town.
-Things may be different where you live but there is no better way to see what the competition is doing than simply checking them out.
+Things may be different where you live, but there is no better way to see what the competition is doing than simply checking them out.

 Good luck on the courts and… Let Them Play!